-5 Best Lip Scrubs: Which is Right For Your Lips?
+5 Best Lip Scrubs: Which Is Right for Your Lips?
 (2018)

-If you’re using lip balm constantly but your lips still look dry and scaly, you’ve been skipping a step in your lip care routine: lip scrubs.
+If you’re using lip balm constantly but your lips still look dry and scaly, you’ve been skipping a step in your lip care routine: exfoliating with the lip scrubs out there.

 We exfoliate the rest of our bodies because that’s how you clear away dry skin and reveal the softer, smoother skin underneath.
 Our lips are no different.
 When they dry out, lips can crack, peel, and flake.
 Moisturizing balms will hydrate but they can’t remove dead skin.

-Lip scrubs are important for all genders but especially for those of us who wear drying lipsticks.
+Lip exfoliation is important for all genders but especially for those of us who wear drying lipsticks.
 Matte liquid lipsticks are notorious for both drying out our lips and showing off every line and flake of dry lips.
-Exfoliating makes your lips softer and provides a pristine surface so your lipstick looks flawless.
+The best lip scrubs leave your lips softer and provides a pristine surface so your lipstick looks flawless.

 I know there are a million recipes for making your own DIY scrubs, but let’s be real here: you’d have to find a tiny container, mix it up, and then hope it doesn’t go rancid or moldy on you because they’re only good for a few months if you refrigerate them.
+A lot of DIY beauty products can turn into health hazards fast and BioElements does a great job of breaking down why.
 I prefer to leave it to the pros.

 -